 Limit setting and boundaries can be a complicated area for parents and their children.
 Sometimes parents feel concerned that firm boundaries will damage their children or make their child feel cross, upset or angry, or make the child not like them.
 On the other hand, some parents forget that boundaries that are too firm can be frightening for the child.
 Boundaries that are too firm may lead to the child doing what they are told but can get in the way of children developing their own minds and identities.
 Parents need to support children to develop their own minds so they are able to understand what are acceptable ways to behave.
 Supporting children in this way leads to positive cycles of communication developing between children and parents.

-Appropriate, consistent and firm boundaries, that match a child’s developmental stage, are important for children’s social emotion development because:
+Appropriate, consistent and firm boundaries, that match a child’s developmental stage, are important for children’s social and emotional development because:

-knowledge of boundaries and rules help children to feel safe and guide their behaviour
+knowledge of boundaries and rules helps children to feel safe and guide their behaviour

 boundaries help children learn to regulate aggression and develop self-control